Pitta Kathalu: xLife

-xLife is the story of Vikram aka Vik (Sanjith Hegde), a youngster who assumes control over the world with his advanced innovation, a VR called X-Life.
-One day, his company celebrates four billion users of X-Life, but it gets hacked by Vik's college friend Neel (Sangeeth Shoban).
-When Neel warns Vik to stop X-Life, Vik uses a device on Neel's forehead that paralyses him and drowns him in his fears.
-After freezing Neel, Vik sees Divya (Shruti Haasan), a kitchen staff who was caught stealing food.
-He leaves her with a warning but sends her great food.
-A few days later, Vik uses Divya as a model for increasing his friends' biscuits company.
-He fires Divya and hires her again as a personal assistant.
-He invites her for dinner through virtual reality, but she denies and says that she knows a better place to have food: it is a terrace that she mentioned, and the dinner was a piece of loaf.
-Divya wanted the world to not be hungry and wanted to know the value of food.
+xLife is the story of Vikram, or Vik (Sanjith Hegde), a young man who controls the world through his advanced technology, a VR platform called X-Life.
+One day, his company celebrates reaching four billion users, but the system is hacked by Vik's college friend Neel (Sangeeth Shoban).
+When Neel warns Vik to stop X-Life, Vik uses a device on Neel's forehead that paralyses him and traps him in his worst fears.
+After incapacitating Neel, Vik sees Divya (Shruti Haasan), a kitchen staff member caught stealing food.
+He leaves her with a warning but sends her high-quality food.
+A few days later, Vik uses Divya as a model to promote his friend's biscuit company.
+He fires Divya, then rehires her as his personal assistant.
+He invites her to dinner via virtual reality, but she declines, saying she knows a better place to eat.
+She takes him to a terrace where they share a loaf of bread.
+Divya wants to eradicate hunger and teach Vik the value of food.

 The next day, Vik finds her missing.
-When he takes a look in his CCTV footage, he finds that his assistant Kranthi (Dayanand Reddy) was trying to harass Divya.
-Vikram finds Divya trying to jump off the building, but he saves her and calms her down.
-Vik proposes to Divya and they kiss.
-After a few moments, Vik takes her to the X-Life heart room.
+Upon reviewing the CCTV footage, he sees his assistant Kranthi (Dayanand Reddy) harassing Divya.
+Vikram finds Divya attempting to jump off the building, but he saves and calms her.
+Vik proposes to Divya, and they kiss.
+Moments later, Vik takes her to the X-Life server room ("the heart").
 While Vik shows her the heart, Divya uses the paralytic device on him.
-It is revealed that Divya and Neel were working together to shut down X-Life, wanting everyone to enjoy the world and not be stuck in and addicted to a virtual world that is controlled.
-Divya had also planned the fight with Kranti.
-She removes the batteries of the heart and says that she knew Vik's fear was his father, because Vik witnessed his mother's domestic abuse, so she made him remind himself of those days.
-After a few seconds, X-Life shuts down.
-Everybody removes their consoles and sees the beautiful world around them.
+It is revealed that Divya and Neel were working together to shut down X-Life, wanting people to enjoy the real world rather than remain addicted to a controlled virtual one.
+Divya had also staged the incident with Kranthi.
+She removes the batteries from the mainframe and reveals that she knew Vik's fear was his father—as Vik had witnessed his mother's domestic abuse—so she forces him to relive those memories.
+X-Life shuts down, and people everywhere remove their headsets to see the world around them.

 Pinky

-Pinky is about an upcoming writer Vivek (Satyadev), who is in a committed relationship but has an unsanctioned romance with his ex-wife Pinky (Eesha Rebba).
+Pinky is about an upcoming writer, Vivek (Satyadev), who is in a committed relationship but is having an illicit affair with his ex-wife, Pinky (Eesha Rebba).